So Emotional: Music video

 The music video was recorded at Stabler Arena in Bethlehem, Pennsylvania.

 The music video for "So Emotional" was directed by Wayne Isham during a brief break in Houston's Moment of Truth World Tour.
 According to an article by the Morning Call, 2,500 fans of the singer were admitted by free tickets given away at area record stores in the days leading up to the shoot.
 The singer reportedly rehearsed for 17 days in preparation for the video.

 Prior to directing the video, Isham had been known for producing hard rock and heavy metal videos for the likes of Mötley Crüe ("Home Sweet Home", "Girls, Girls, Girls"), Bon Jovi ("You Give Love a Bad Name", "Livin' on a Prayer") and Judas Priest ("Turbo Lover").
 Houston became one of the first female solo artists to work on a video with Isham.
-Like most of Isham's music videos at the time, Houston recorded a live " in concert" performance music video at Lehigh University's Stabler Arena in Bethlehem, Pennsylvania where Houston is seen first rehearsing the song with her band and later performing it in front of a live audience.
+Like most of Isham's music videos at the time, Houston recorded a live "in concert" performance music video at Lehigh University's Stabler Arena in Bethlehem, Pennsylvania where Houston is seen first rehearsing the song with her band and later performing it in front of a live audience.
 It was reportedly the first music video filmed at the arena.

 Houston came with her own wardrobe, which consisted of a black leather jacket, white tank top, blue denim jeans and boots in the rehearsal portion and a gray metallic blazer and black miniskirt ensemble during the live performance; the look and the video itself differed from Houston's more glamorous and colorful music videos such as "I Wanna Dance with Somebody (Who Loves Me)" and "How Will I Know".
 The song's producer Narada Michael Walden participated in the video playing drums.

-The video had its world premiere on MTV in November 1987 and quickly attained heavy rotation a couple weeks later, achieving similar success on both BET and Night Tracks via a remixed version by Junior Vasquez and Shep Pettibone on the latter channel due to its house sound.
-The video was uploaded on Houston's official YouTube channel in October 2009 and has since accumulated 29 million views on the platform.
+The video had its world premiere on MTV in November 1987 and quickly attained heavy rotation a couple weeks later, achieving similar success on both BET and Night Tracks via a remixed version by Junior Vasquez and Shep Pettibone on the latter channels due to its house sound.
+The video was uploaded on Houston's official YouTube channel in October 2009 and has since accumulated more than 30 million views on the platform.